Quartz/wp-graphql-query-validator/readme.md

 about the kind of queries you want to allow and review the source code to determine how you want to use query cost analysis.

+## Approach

+This plugin works by creating a (filterable) whitelist of types and query arguments that are considered "safe" (or performant).
+If a query uses non-whitelisted types or query args, it receives a disqualifying query cost (enforced by `graphql-php`).

 ## Tests

 ```sh